 Handling cases of alleged misconduct

-- IOP Publishing has the right to contact an individual’s institution regarding allegations of misconduct, according to the COPE Guidelines
+- IOP Publishing has the right to contact an individual’s institution regarding allegations of misconduct, according to the COPE Guidelines.

 To report any concerns relating to potential misconduct, please contact the editorial office for the relevant journal.
 You can find contact information for all IOP journals here.
-Alternatively you can contact our Research Integrity and Inclusion Manager directly.
-We follow the COPE guidelines on responding to whistleblowers, which includes protecting your anonymity.
+Alternatively, you can contact the Research Integrity Team directly.